-Power Mode Normal (User Mode) Normal Mode (during administration) Standby Mode Power off Activated by When not in administration, sleep, standby or power off mode When administration window is open After predefined time of no video signal on any video input (in normal user mode only) When selected in administration mode or when enabled by software Deactivated by By activating one of the other modes Closing the administration window Any active digital video signal, Wake on LAN, return of lost power i.e. power switch at the back Return of lost power i.e. power switch at the back After deactivating restore to - Last/default user defined layout, Time to return to 'normal' mode - - 35s 35s Power consumption Nominal Nominal 12W Nominal What happens when (unexpected) power is lost in this mode This is an unexpected power off.
-Reboot to the default/last layout (configuration file) This is an unexpected power off.
-This is very dangerous; the system may be corrupted.
-If everything goes well: same as normal user mode Reboot to last / de fault layout,
+Power Mode Normal (User Mode) Normal Mode (during administration) Standby Mode Power off Activated by When not in administration, sleep, standby or power off mode When administration window is open After predefined time of no video signal on any video input (in normal user mode only) When selected in administration mode or when enabled by software Deactivated by By activating one of the other modes Closing the administration window Any active digital video signal, Wake on LAN, return of lost power i.e. power switch at the back Return of lost power i.e. power switch at the back After deactivating restore to - Last/default user defined layout, Time to return to 'normal' mode - - 35s 35s Power consumption Nominal Nominal 12W Nominal What happens when (unexpected) power is lost in this mode InptionThis is an unexpected power off.This is an unexpected power off.ected)Reboot to the default/last layoutThis is very dangerous; the system may be corrupted.
+If everything Reboot to last / de fault layout,